buildit/bookit-client-react/README.md

 ## Quick start

 ```
-# brew install yarn # if you don't already have it.
+brew install yarn # If you don't already have it

-yarn #Install dependencies
+yarn # Install dependencies
-yarn start #Run the app in dev mode on localhost:3001
+yarn start # Run the app in dev mode on localhost:3001
 ```